0/SpanishAcquisition/docs/index.rst

 Spanish Acquisition is a Python package for interfacing with test & measurement devices (primarily SCPI over Ethernet and GPIB) and building user interfaces for running experiments.

+..
+TODO: Screenshot of as much as possible.

 .. toctree::
    :maxdepth: 1